 They closely accompany the patients in each stage of the treatment, for both the initial detoxification and for the exploration of their own inner world.
-There is a special emphasis in the ritual and controlled use of medicinal plants with psychosomatic effects, in accordance with the Amazonian tradition
+There is a special emphasis in the ritual and controlled use of medicinal plants with psychosomatic effects, in accordance with the Amazonian tradition.

 In Takiwasi the human being is considered from his physical, psychological and spiritual dimension.
 Addiction is understood as a symptom of the emotional and existential discomfort that must be addressed for the modification of the addictive behavior.
-In the treatment, abstinence is an important part of the rehabilitation process, but it is not enough: stop consuming is not equivalent to be rehabilitate.
+In the treatment, abstinence is an important part of the rehabilitation process, but it is not enough: stop consuming is not equivalent to being rehabilitated.
 Understanding the affective bond with the substance is essential for healing.
 Rehabilitation as an objective is not limited to non-consumption, it implies an integral restructuring of the person that starts from self-knowledge and taking responsibility for their own process and their own life.